Create Split-Color Text in Photoshop

 The gradient has been saved as a custom preset.

-Here's my split-color text so far.
-The top half is filled with the lighter of the two colors and the bottom half is filled with the darker color:
+Here is our split-color text so far.
+The top half is filled with the lighter color, and the bottom half is filled with the darker color.

 A split color, or half color text effect created in Photoshop